andrewcccc/andrewcccc.github.io/internship.md

 ![image](https://github.com/andrewcccc/andrewcccc.github.io/assets/61716028/d6b1e1c0-6559-47cb-bb76-a54590b26453)

 **Finite Element Analysis of the Prosthesis**
-- Before the calibration procedure and 3D print the support system, finite element analysis (FEA) simulation was used to predict the static loadings performed on the support system to determine the suitability of the base structure as an object able to withstand the associated forces being presented during measurement using Autodesk Fusion 360.
+- Before conducting the calibration procedure and 3D printing the support system, finite element analysis (FEA) simulation was employed to forecast the static loadings exerted on the support system.
+This analysis aimed to ascertain the suitability of the base structure to withstand the associated forces encountered during measurement, utilizing Autodesk Fusion 360.

-- The settings of the following FEA simulation were: 1) applying a 300N vertical force and a 50N horizontal force to the top and lateral surface of the prosthesis prototype respectively 2) selecting acrylic materials for both the structural base and the oral prosthesis prototype (similar to the real oral prosthesis that is made of PMMA) 3) setting a fixed constraint to the bottom surface of the hexagonal base.
+- The parameters for the FEA simulation were as follows:

+- Application of a 300N vertical force and a 50N horizontal force to the top and lateral surfaces of the prosthesis prototype, respectively.
+- Selection of acrylic materials for both the structural base and the oral prosthesis prototype, mimicking the composition of real oral prostheses made of PMMA.
+- Imposition of a fixed constraint on the bottom surface of the hexagonal base.

 <table>
   <tr>